TNT226/TNT-JEFFERSON-2025/README.md

 # `TNT` - `KABOOM`

+Disclaimer
+This repository is the same for the competition of the WRO 2025 Venezuela, and the WRO 2025 China.

 ## About

 This repository provides information and knowledge regarding the current progress, evolution, and development of our self-driving robot vehicle for the World Robot Olympian (WRO) 2025 competition in the category Future Engineers, which is build and coded by us.